THE CHAMPION FUND

 2

-Global sports is expanding faster than professional investment infrastructure has followed — in media, technology, international clubs, and fan experience businesses.
+Global sports is expanding faster than professional investment infrastructure has followed — in international clubs, media, technology, and fan experience businesses.

 3

-And institutional capital is just beginning to systematically discover the broader sports ecosystem that the Champion Fund was built to access.
+Institutional capital is just beginning to systematically discover the broader sports ecosystem that the Champion Fund was built to access.

 Registered.
 Regulated.